Recovery Premium and National Tutoring Programme

 Aware of the extensive evidence supporting the impact of high quality one to one and small group tuition as a catch-up strategy, we prioritised this for groups of pupils across the school, focusing on English and maths.

 All activities were carefully managed and monitored, with pupil progress monitored and analysed.
-78 children received small group tutoring over the course of two terms in two eight week blocks.
+Children benefiting received small group tutoring over the course of two terms in two eight week blocks.
 This programme of small group tuition was is in addition to 1:1 tutoring already benefiting children in receipt of the Pupil Premium Grant.

 Recovery tutoring sessions focused either on filling gaps created by the pandemic, or pre-teaching skills and knowledge so that children could make strong progress within the current year’s curriculum.
 Class teachers planned sessions specifically to pick up on areas or weakness, address misconceptions or to complement classroom teaching.

 Formative assessments across all groups evidence progress made and confidence gained.
 Children enjoyed the group sessions and parents were appreciative of the additional support being given to their children.

 In total the school expects to receive approximately £4,485 from the combination of the National Tutoring Programme and the Recovery Premium.
 This money will be used to provide small group tutoring in English and maths for pupils who are not eligible for the Pupil Premium.